dima-iholkin/PourOverPotato/README.md

 # PourOverPotato app

 How do you keep notes on your pour over recipes?
-This app makes it easy to organize your records.
+This app makes it easy to organize your notes.
 I'm using this app daily and actively improving and maintaining it.

 [Open the app](https://dima-iholkin.github.io/PourOverPotato/)